2017–18 Dundee United F.C. season

-The 2017–18 season is Dundee United's 109th season, having been founded as Dundee Hibernian in 1909.
+The 2017–18 season was Dundee United's 109th season, having been founded as Dundee Hibernian in 1909.
 It is their second season in the Scottish Championship, having been relegated from the Scottish Premiership at the end of the 2015–16 season.
 United will also compete in the Challenge Cup, League Cup and Scottish Cup.

 Summary

 Management

 United began the season under the management of Ray McKinnon, who has signed a three-year contract the previous season.
 On 24 October 2017, following two consecutive defeats, McKinnon left his position with immediate effect.
 Assistant manager Laurie Ellis became caretaker manager.
-On 8 November, United appointed former Heart of Midlothian manager Csaba László as manager on an 18 month contract.
+On 8 November, United appointed former Heart of Midlothian manager Csaba László as manager on an 18-month contract.
 Ellis continued as assistant manager.